-- (19) Rule 19.
-Compensation. - (a) Supervisor and Board Chair Salaries.
+(19) Rule 19.
+Compensation.

+- (a) Supervisor and Board Chair Salaries.
 Annual salary for the positions of supervisor and board chair shall be set by the County Board, pursuant to § 59.10(3)(i), Wis.
 Stats., (Alternative Method of Compensation), which provides as follows: "[T]he board may at its annual meeting [the Tuesday after the second Monday of November], by a two-thirds vote of the members entitled to a seat, fix the compensation of the supervisors to be next elected at an annual salary for all services to the county including all committee services The board may, in like manner, allow additional salary for the . . . chairperson of the board."
 A vote will be taken in November of odd-numbered years for the next succeeding two-year term.
-By rule, and unless modified as set forth below, the initial resolution before the board will provide for a three-percent annual increase in salary to County Board members and the chair to be effective the first pay period in April following the Spring Election of supervisors in even-numbered years, and January 1 of oddnumbered years.
+By rule, and unless modified as set forth below, the initial resolution before the board will provide for a three-percent annual increase in salary to County Board members and the chair to be effective the first pay period in April following the Spring Election of supervisors in even-numbered years, and January 1 of odd-numbered years.
 Any recommended modifications to the initial resolution will be developed and proposed to the County Board by the Human Resources, Finance and Property Committee. - (b) Vice Chair shall receive an additional \$3,500.00 of annual compensation above base salary. - (c) Chairs of Standing Committees, excluding the County Board Chair and Vice-Chair, shall receive an additional \$600.00 of annual compensation above base salary. - (d) Method of Payment.
 County Board salaries shall be paid in biweekly increments by direct deposit to each supervisor. - (20) Rule 20.
-Expenses reimbursements and travel. - (a) (a) County Board Supervisors who receive reimbursement for travel or educational expenses from any other sources for attendance at the same event shall not be eligible to receive reimbursement from Marathon County. - (b) (b) As leaders in the development of County policy, County Board Supervisors are encouraged to participate in meetings, and to attend educational programs which are germane to the function of the County Board Supervisors role (see Rule 18).
-The County may reimburse the education and travel expenses incurred by County Board Supervisors, and as appropriate for community members consistent with this policy and within the County's budget allocations for the following activities; - 1.
-Attendance at scheduled County Board and its committee, boards, taskforces and commission meetings; - 2.
-Attendance at community meetings which are pertinent to County Board business:
+Expenses reimbursements and travel. - (a) County Board Supervisors who receive reimbursement for travel or educational expenses from any other sources for attendance at the same event shall not be eligible to receive reimbursement from Marathon County. - (b) Intent: As leaders in the development of County policy, County Board Supervisors are encouraged to participate in meetings, and to attend educational programs which are germane to the function of the County Board Supervisors role (see Rule 18).
+The County may reimburse pre-approved education and travel expenses incurred by County Board Supervisors, and as appropriate for community members consistent with this policy and within the County's budget allocations for attendance of the following activities; - 1. scheduled County Board and its committee, boards, taskforces and commission meetings; - 2. community meetings which are pertinent to County Board business; - 3. regional, state and national meetings in which issues of importance to Marathon County are being discussed; - local, state and national education programs in which County Board Supervisors and/or community members can gain knowledge that improves their ability to develop and recommend policy for Marathon County. - (c) Budgeting: Budgeting for County Board Supervisor and community member travel and education expenses relative to each of the activities referenced in Rule 20(a), including meetings of the Wisconsin Counties' Association (WCA) and the National Association of Counties (NACo), will be overseen by the Executive Committee of the County Board of Supervisors.
+On an annual basis, the Executive Committee shall review the previous years' travel and education expense allocation and determine whether any modification is appropriate.
+In the event the Executive Committee finds a modification to be necessary, it shall recommend the revised allocation for the upcoming year's budget to the Administrator for inclusion in the annual budget.